 ~ Written in tribute to winemaker Jon Jones.

 The wines are a very good value for the quality.
-They released their first vintage in 2011.
-Their wine making is about blends rather than 100% varietal wines and early on the focus was set; hand-crafting small production one-time produced wines.
-All of their wines as of the time of this review are in the 150 case production or less.
-Called The Vault, these one off wines vary in variety and vineyard location every year.
+They produced their first vintage in 2011.
+Their wine making is about blends rather than 100% varietal wines and early on the focus was set: hand-crafting small production one-time produced bottlings.
+All of their wines as of the time of this review are in the 150-case production or less.
+Called The Vault, these one-off wines vary in variety and vineyard location every year.
 And all feature extremely unique and intriguing looking labels.
-And while the tasting room is in the Napa Valley the majority of their wines are sourced from vineyards outside of the Napa Valley.
+And while the tasting room is in Napa Valley nearly all of their wines are sourced from vineyards outside of Napa Valley (but within California).
+As a result, grape varieties that are seldom or not growing in Napa Valley comprise many of their bottlings.

 Select Wines

 The 2011 Never Dream Alone is a proprietary blend of Tempranillo with a smaller amount of Zinfandel.
-Already this has become one of their more popular wines – it opens with a bouquet that is big, with plenty of with fruit, black cherry – a bit perfumy and notes of chocolate, baking spices and hints of white pepper.
+Already this has become one of their more popular wines; it opens with a bouquet that is big, with plenty of with fruit including black cherry.
+This wine is a bit perfumy along with notes of chocolate, baking spices and hints of white pepper.
 The pleasing palate is well balanced.

-Two non Napa Valley wines are a Grenache Blanc and Roussanne blend and their only 100% varietal wine at the time of this review, a tasty Pinot Noir from the Russian River Valley in neighboring Sonoma County.
-So, one never knows what wines will be available for tastings during visits because of their always varied and continuing exploration of varieties and wine styles.
-During one visit, they even had a skin fermented white wine (a Vermentino and Verdelho blend).
+Sometimes they bottle 100% varietal wines including years ago a tasty Pinot Noir from the Russian River Valley in neighboring Sonoma County.
+So, one never knows what wines will be available for tastings (appropriately titled Lubrication) during visits because of their always varied and continuing exploration of varieties and wine styles.
+During various visits, we usually see at least one orange wine on the menu; one year it was a skin-fermented white wine of Vermentino and Verdelho.
+And in 2021 Tank Garage produced a crystal-fermented Cabernet Sauvignon.

 Lounge Room

-And Tank Garage has embraced those who work in the industry (winery owners, employees of owners etc) – with a business card, they offer complimentary tastings Monday through Friday.
+And Tank Garage has embraced those who work in the industry (winery owners, employees of owners etc.) – with a business card, they offer complimentary tastings Monday through Friday.
+A visit is casual, relaxed and focused on having a fun time.
+Do not be alarmed if you see or hear a few swear words during your visit.
+Its all part of the vibe and the tribe.
+And they might even give John fu****g Caldwell a run for his money.

 Exterior